Served: 30 years

 About 1885 to February 24, 1915

-At 5:45 a.m. on February 24, 1915, freight train brakemen, E. L. Taylor and Charles Beebe of Newark, Ohio found Lieutenant Boileau’s body in the Baltimore & Ohio Southwest Railroad yards in the rear of the Abattoir (a slaughterhouse) north of Arlington Street in Camp Washington.
-He had been shot, the bullet having entered his left shoulder and traced down through his lung.
+At 5:45 a.m., on February 24, 1915, freight train brakemen, E. L. Taylor and Charles Beebe of Newark, Ohio, found Superintendent Boileau’s body in the B&O SW RR yards in the rear of the Abattoir (slaughterhouse), north of Arlington Street, in Camp Washington.
+He had been shot, with the bullet having entered his left shoulder and traced down through his lung.
 Death would have come quickly.
-Evidence at the scene suggested he was only able to drag himself five feet from where he had been shot before he expired.
+Evidence at the scene suggested that, before he died, he was only able to drag himself five feet from where he had been shot.
 His revolver was found still in his coat pocket.

-Lieutenant Boileau was survived by his wife, Maria (Heger) Boileau; three children, Harvey N. Boileau (13), Estella Boileau (11), and Roy Boileau (6); and father, Elijah Nathan Boileau, Sr. (80).
-He is buried in Vine Street Hill Cemetery.
+Superintendent Boileau was survived by his wife, Maria (Heger) Boileau; children, Harvey N. Boileau (13), Estella Boileau (11), and Roy Boileau (6); and father, Elijah Nathan Boileau, Sr. (80).
+He is buried in Section 17, Plot 215, Grave 1 in Vine Street Hill Cemetery.

 Cincinnati Detective Chief William Love and Detectives Bell and Hayes immediately responded to the scene.
 They spoke with a laborer on the yards, Fred Bartlett, who advised that he had heard what he thought was a shot at about 5:30 a.m.
-They also determined the murderer was apparently concealed in an iron gondola car carrying a freight of angle irons with probably several others.
+They also determined the murderer was apparently concealed, probably with several others, in an iron gondola car carrying a freight of angle irons.
 There were 35 cars in the train.

-The fact that this law enforcement officer was killed in the line of duty was recently rediscovered by Cincinnati Homicde Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Musem Historian.
-With his assistance, this narrative was created on February 21, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© The fact of Superintendent Boileau’s line of duty death was rediscovered in 2017 by Greater Cincinnati Police Museum Historian, Cincinnati Homicide Detective Edward W. Zieverink III (Retired).
+This narrative was February 21, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum President.
+All rights are reserved to them and the Greater Cincinnati Police Museum.